Dipayan-Das1/library-events-kafka/README.md

-# library-events-kafka
-A demonstration of Spring kafka
+A Spring microservice using Spring Kafka.
+I am using locally installed kafka cluster having 2 brokers and a zookeeper server.